Joe Baum

+Memorial bench dedicated to Baum in Central Park, New York City.

 Joseph Harold Baum (August 17, 1920 – October 5, 1998) was an American restaurateur and innovator responsible for creating the country's first themed restaurants, including The Four Seasons Restaurant, Windows on the World, and the restored Rainbow Room.
 He was the first restaurateur to bring contemporary architects, artists and designers into his restaurant designs.

 Early life and career

 Joseph Harold Baum was born to Leo and Anna Baum in Saratoga Springs, New York, where his parents ran the Gross & Baum hotel.
 He graduated from high school in Lakewood Township, New Jersey in 1938 and went on to earn a degree from Cornell University in hotel management in 1943.
 After college, he served in the United States Navy aboard a destroyer-minelayer in the South Pacific.

 In 1946, he went to work for Harris, Kerr, Foster & Company in Manhattan and took over the management of one of its hotels, the Monte Carlo, in 1947.
 In 1949, he was hired by the Schine hotel chain in Florida.
 Several years later, he was hired by Jerome Brody, president of Rikers Restaurant Associates (later shortened to Restaurant Associates) to open and manage a restaurant at Newark Airport called the Newarker.
 After suffering initial losses, it became a destination restaurant, famous for its elegant dining, grandiose portions, and over-the-top flambée.